OpenJobDescription/openjd-specifications/rfcs/0008-environment-wrap-actions.md

   emitted by the wrap script itself.
-- OpenJD session runtimes MUST include in `WrappedAction.Environment` every `openjd_env`-defined variable emitted by any earlier action in the same session, regardless of whether that action ran normally or via a wrap hook.
+- OpenJD session runtimes MUST include in `WrappedAction.Environment` every `openjd_env`-defined variable emitted by any earlier action in the same session — regardless of whether that action ran normally or via a wrap hook — and every entry of each entered environment's declarative `variables:` map.
 This is what makes wrap composition useful: an inner Conda environment's `onWrapEnvEnter` can emit
   `openjd_env: CONDA_PREFIX=/opt/conda/env`, and the wrap script for every subsequent wrapped task can forward it into the wrapped execution